 For the MIC, St Patrick's Campus, Thurles Open Day in November, there is no pre-registration.

-For the January Open Day and Limerick Taster Sessions, the TARA Building is the centre of events.
+For the MIC Limerick Taster Day and the January Open Day, the TARA Building is the centre of events.

 For the MIC October Open Days, we recommend beginning at the Tailteann Sports building.